Osher Lifelong Learning Institute

 Membership & Registration

 To attend OLLI at Duke classes, activities, and events, you must first remit $35 in non-refundable annual membership dues (payable when you first sign up for courses during the school year).
-If you purchased a membership anytime between March 1, 2016 and February 28, 2017, your dues are good through June 30, 2017.
-If you purchase a new membership any time between March 1, 2017 and June 30, 2017, your dues are good through June 30, 2018.
+If you purchase a new membership any time between March 1, 2017 and February 28, 2018, your dues are good through June 30, 2018.
 If you no longer have an active membership, our registration system will automatically add one to your cart as you are checking out when you enroll in courses during registration.

 If your membership has expired and you wish to purchase a new one online with a credit card, you can do by clicking on the link below and following instructions to checkout: